thosgood/this-weeks-finds/markdown/51-100/week059.md

 > As you crack your eyes one morning your reason is assaulted by a
 > strange sight.
 Over your head, humming quietly, there floats a
 > monitor, an ethereal otherworldly screen on which is written a curious
-> message. \"I am the Screen of ultimate Truth.
+> message.
+"I am the Screen of ultimate Truth.
 I am bulging with
-> information and ask nothing better than to be allowed to impart it.\"
+> information and ask nothing better than to be allowed to impart it."

 It would be nice if more math books started with something attention-grabbing like this.
 In fact, it appears near the beginning of

-1\) Geoffrey M. Dixon, Division Algebras: Octonions, Quaternions, Complex Numbers and the Algebraic Design of Physics, Springer Verlag, 1994.
+1) Geoffrey M. Dixon, Division Algebras: Octonions, Quaternions, Complex Numbers and the Algebraic Design of Physics, Springer Verlag, 1994.